 RELATED PARTIES TRANSACTIONS

 All related party transactions that were entered into during the financial year were onan arms length basis and were in the ordinary course of business.
-There are nomaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or otherdesignated persons and their associates /relatives which may have a potentialconflict fromthe Companys Auditorswiththeinterestofthe
+There are nomaterially significant with Promoters Directors Key Managerial Personnel or otherdesignated persons and their associates /relatives which may have a potentialconflict fromthe Companys Auditorswiththeinterestofthe

-The Company has not entered into any transaction with relatedparties during the year under review which require reporting in Form - AOC 2 in terms ofCompanies Act 2013 read with companies (Accounts) Rules 2014.
-The policy on RelatedParty Transactions and the Policy onDetermination of Material Subsidiaries as approved bythe Board is also uploaded on your Companys website: www.autolineind.com.
+The Company has not entered into any transactions with related parties during the yearunder review which require reporting in Form AOC-2 in terms of Companies Act 2013read with Companies (Accounts) Rules 2014.
+Required disclosure has been made in the Notesto the Financials Statements.
+The policy on Related Party Transactions and the Policy onDetermination of Material Subsidiaries as approved by the Board is also uploaded on yourCompanys website.

 Regulators or Courts or Tribunals which will impact the going concern status andCompanys operations in future. ii.
 The Company has in place an Anti-SexualHarassment Policy in line with the requirements of The Sexual Harassment of Women at theWorkplace (Prevention Prohibition & Redressal) Act 2013.
 Internal ComplaintsCommittee (ICC) has been set up to redress complaints received regarding sexualharassment.
 All employees (permanent contractual temporary trainees) of the Company andits associates are covered under this policy.

 During the year under review there were no cases filed pursuant to the SexualHarassment of Women at

-As per Clause 49 of the Listing Agreement with the Stock Exchanges a separate sectionon corporate governance practices followed by your Company together with a certificatefrom the Companys Auditors confirming compliance form an integral part of this Annual Report.
+As per the Listing Obligation and Disclosure Requirement (Regulations) 2015 a separatesection on corporate governance practices followed by your Company together with acertificate compliance forms an integral part of this Annual Report.